elwoodberry/education/dir/languages/css/animation/css-animations-series/README.md

 ### Orientation
 **Answers the Question**: Where Am I Now?
 Animation allows you to understand that you have traveled from somewhere.

+**These are all moments**
+If you look deeper into what is happening you will see that there is something that ties all these moments together.
+That is the idea of change.
+1. When the user performs a command
+1. Hovers over a button
+1. clicks a target
+1. open a modal
+1. send a form
+1. drop a menu
+1. check a box
+1. navigate to a new page

+These are all actions where the user is asking/expecting things to change.
+These are all moments of change.
+Animation is all about motion of changing one state into another and helping the user understand what has just happened and wha they should be doing now.

 ---
 ![Orientation](https://raw.github.com/elwoodberry/education/master/_img/diagrams/transitions__005.png)